ishitaj/sq-URL/README.md

-E. Configuring backend to be scalable to upto 1000 requests per second:
+E. Configuring backend to be scalable:

 1. Distributing the Application and Database on multiple different servers.
 That will allow usage of independent resources by calls for URL-parsing and checking URL for existence in database.